-Pilot Program TUM Learning Professional
+Pilot program TUM Learning Professional

 Digitalization, as well as rapid technological and scientific progress, lead to new demands on university teaching and to a continuous need for further education of employees.
 This presents new challenges for lecturers and knowledge facilitators: they have to look to the future as they design qualification profiles, innovative, digital instruction and create a framework in which students, professionals and executives can learn successfully.
 The TUM Learning Professional pilot program can provide you with targeted support in this process!

 The TUM Learning Professional pilot program is open to academic mid-level staff (employed on a temporary or unlimited basis in pay group E/A13 or higher) with one to two years of experience in teaching or scientific further education and preferably with a completed doctorate.
 Your professional experience should be post-doctorate and include the development and active implementation of teaching or professional development offerings.
-The Bavarian University Certificate in Teaching (at least basic level), a comparable teaching qualification or qualification or a documented substantial experience in teaching and further education is also required.
+The Bavarian University Certificate in Teaching (at least basic level), a comparable qualification or a documented substantial experience in teaching and further education is also required.

 This program is particularly designed for persons wanting to specialize in innovative (digital) teaching/learning and the development of future-oriented qualification profiles.
 Another emphasis is the development of professionals (internal and external specialists and managers).
 It is ideal for those who are seeking to become experts in these areas, both in and outside of the university.
 There is no age limit for application.